BDC Hamburger Icon

 2. For fast funding, maintain your financials.

 The approval process for these types of alternative loans tends to be much faster than conventional banks, which could take weeks or months to approve your loan application.
-If approved, funding for alternative loans can often be delivered within a few days at most.
+If approved, funding for alternative loans can often be delivered within a few days.

 To expedite approval, it’s important to maintain good financial documentation.
 According to Cassel, keeping detailed, accurate books is one of the most important things your business can do.